Documentation

 no credit card required

-• 3 bug fixes total
+• 3 bug fixes / month

 • Discord community support